 Degree candidates planning to wear academic apparel obtained from any other source should contact Commencements at 335–0296.
 Seating at commencement ceremonies is based on apparel sales, so let us know if you are borrowing apparel and plan to attend, no later than May 2nd, if you would like for us to arrange for seating for you at this ceremony.

 Men are expected to wear ties although jackets are not required.
 Flowers are not worn on gowns or carried in hand.
 Caps or gowns decorated with inappropriate messages will not be permitted.
 We also caution graduates regarding their choice of footwear, as the stairs and floor covering at the arena may be difficult to navigate.
 Wearing high heeled footwear is not advised.

 Caps are to be worn with the mortar board horizontal and the tassel on the right.
 They should be worn during the Processional, while degrees are being conferred and during the Recessional.
 They may be removed other times.

 How can I order graduation announcements and class rings?

 Traditional announcements are now on sale at the Alumni Association, 2nd Floor, Levitt Center from 8 a.m. until 5 p.m. on weekdays.
 New and graduating senior members of the Alumni Association receive ten free announcements.
 Call 335-3294 to join.

-A graduation announcement representative will be stationed in front of the University Book Store at the Old Capitol Mall on Tuesday, October 8th and Wednesday, October 9th from 11:00 a.m. to 3:00 p.m. each day, taking orders for December graduation announcements and class rings.
+A graduation announcement representative will be stationed in front of the University Book Store at the Old Capitol Mall on Tuesday, March 4th from 11:00 a.m. to 3:00 p.m., taking orders for May graduation announcements and class rings.

 Is there a rehearsal?